-The jog stick is located on the carriage apron in between the X and Z handwheel.
-The jog stick will operate only if the ProtoTRAK LX3 is turned on, and in the DRO mode or Set-Up mode, or in the TRAKing feature in the Run mode.
+The jog stick is located on the carriage apron directly above the Z electronic handwheel.
+The jog stick will operate only if the ProtoTRAK LX2 is turned on, and in the DRO mode or Set-Up mode, or in the TRAKing feature in the Run mode.